Safety Measures in our Dental Practice

 - They have practiced the appropriate use of personal protective equipment (PPE) prior to caring for a patient to prevent contamination.

-- We encourage staff that is not feeling well to proactively stay home for two weeks
+- We encourage staff that are not feeling well to stay home

 To promote social distancing